poridhiEng/poridhi-labs/Poridhi Labs/Jenkins Labs/Lab 11/README.md

 docker run -p 3000:80 simple-react-app
 ```

-### Explanation of the Dockerfile

-1. **Multistage build**:
-   - The first stage uses a Node.js image to build the React application.
-   - The second stage uses an NGINX image to serve the static files.

-2. **Production build**:
-   - The `npm run build` command creates optimized static files in the `build` directory.

-3. **NGINX server**:
-   - NGINX is used to serve the static files, ensuring a lightweight and fast deployment.

-4. **Port 80**:
-   - The application is exposed on port 80, which is mapped to port 3000 on the host machine.

 This setup ensures the React app is containerized and ready for deployment in a production environment.